Ladsgroup/reference-island/docs/local-run.md

     python3 -m venv venv
     ```

-    This has the advantage of keeping dependencies of this project separate from your system.
+    This has the advantage of keeping the dependencies of this project separate from your system.

 3. Activate the virtual environment: